-Geico’s auto insurance coverage is relatively basic with only a few options for optimization, but the company might make up for that with its long list of discounts.
-You could save for being a member of the military, a federal employee, a good student or a member of several groups, such as alumni organizations.
-If you like to handle your policy digitally, Geico might be a good option.
-The company recently received the highest ranking in the service category in J.D.
-Power’s 2021 U.S. Insurance Digital Experience Study.
+Geico’s auto insurance coverage is relatively basic with only a few options for personalization, which could be an issue if a driver needs additional features.
+However, the company offers a tremendous amount of discounts, which might help make up for the lack of coverage options.
+Savings are available if you are a member of the military, a federal employee, a good student or a member of several groups, such as alumni organizations.
+If you prefer digital policy management, Geico might be a good option because of its online and mobile app capabilities.
+The company recently received the highest ranking in the service category in the 2021 J.D.
+Power U.S. Insurance Digital Experience Study.

 Learn more: Geico Insurance review

-Progressive offers the second-lowest premium on our list, but the company also received a below-industry average customer service rating from J.D.
-Power. .
-The company stands out for its long list of discounts and digital tools.
-The Name Your Price tool is one of the most well known.
-Rather than pricing different coverage levels individually, you instead start by inputting what you can afford to pay, and the tool populates several coverage options that fit your budget.
+Progressive offers competitive rates from our list, but the company also received a below-industry average customer service rating from J.D.
+Power.
+The company stands out for its long list of discounts and digital tools, whether you prefer working online or through the app.
+The Name Your Price tool continues to remain popular.
+Rather than pricing different coverage levels individually, you input your budget and the tool populates several coverage options to fit within the parameters.

 Average car insurance cost in Missouri

 The average cost of car insurance in Missouri is $468 for minimum coverage and $1,661 annually for a full coverage policy.
 The national average for full coverage is $1,674, so Missouri is aligned with the overall cost of insurance in the country.
 The rates below are from the 2021 quoted annual premiums from Quadrant Information services, but your exact rates could vary depending on personal factors and the carrier you choose.

 |Average annual premium for minimum coverage in Missouri||Average annual premium for full coverage in Missouri|

 How to find the best car insurance in Missouri